simplesquid/nova-enum-field/README.md

 ## About us

-SimpleSquid is a small web development and design company based in Cape Town, South Africa.
+SimpleSquid is a small web development and design company based in Valkenburg, Netherlands.

 ## License